colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 *Seven gaps.
 Each one a death sentence for agent deployments.
 Each one invisible to the metrics that had won Echo industry awards.*

-*This chapter maps those gaps—and explains why transformation, not retrofit, is the only path forward.*
+*This chapter maps those gaps and explains why transformation, not retrofit, is the only path forward.*

 ---